 But what happened in between beginning the unit and the assessment?

+In 2003, I was teaching in Bonn, Germany.
 We had an Inquiry Workshop at our school.
 During that time we examined loads of inquiry cycles and ways of ‘doing’ inquiry.
 We then created our own.
-My cycle has since been modified to include reference to ACTION – a part of the PYP that sometimes gets a little left out.
+The cycle I made has since been modified to include reference to ACTION – a part of the PYP that sometimes gets a little left out.
 I use this cycle with my class as a group, to show them collectively where we are in the life of the unit.
 I have also used it individually and allowed students to guide themselves back and forth through the cycle over the course of the unit.

 Inquiry Cycle (PDF= Click to download)